auth0/docs/sharepoint-apps.md

 # Connecting Provider Hosted Apps to SharePoint Online

 Auth0 can help radically simplify the authentication process for SharePoint Apps.
-Auth0 will negotiate an access token you can the use to cal SharePoint APIs.
+Auth0 will negotiate an access token you can the use to call SharePoint APIs.

 You won't need any special libraries.
 You can use any of the SDKs supported by Auth0.

 ##1.
 Register your app in Auth0

 Just register a new app in Auth0 as you would normally do: __Applications > NEW__.
 Pick up any of the SDKs available for detailed instructions.
-Keep the `client_id` handy, as you will need in the next step.
+Keep the `client_id` handy, as you will need it in the next step.

 ##2.
 Create a Package for your app

 You need to obtain an __App ID__ and an __App Secret__ for your app.
-The simples way today is to use Visual Studio or the SharePoint Online tools.
+The simplest way today is to use Visual Studio or the SharePoint Online tools.

 At one point you will be asked for the app's URL.
-Since Auth0 is in between your app and Office 365 infrastructure, you need to use this URL for the app:
+Since Auth0 is in between your app and the Office 365 infrastructure, you need to use this URL for the app:

 	https://@@account.namespace@@/login/callback?{SpAppToken}&connection={CONNECTION NAME}&client_id={YOUR APP CLIENT ID}&redirect_uri={YOUR REDIRECT URL}